Turing Committed Suicide: Case Closed

 By Patrick Sammon & Paul Sen

-The evidence is clear that Alan Turing committed suicide on June 7, 1954.
+The evidence is clear that Alan Turing committed suicide on June 7, check 1954.
 A recent analysis by Professor Jack Copeland aims to call this conclusion into question.
-Based on previously public information and new research that our team conducted during the production of CODEBREAKER, we believe the evidence strongly supports the conclusion that Turing took his own life.
+Based on previously public information and new research that our team conducted during the production of CODEBREAKER, clinic we believe the evidence strongly supports the conclusion that Turing took his own life.

 The theory that Alan Turing’s death was an accident has been around for decades.
 Turing’s mother Sara believed it until the day she died in 1976.
 While we can sympathize with her loss, it’s clear she was wrong back then.
 And, with all due respect to his distinguished academic achievements, we believe Professor Copeland is wrong now.

 Our production team spent 18 months researching Turing’s life, death, and legacy.
 As part of that process, we reexamined the circumstances of Turing’s death.
 We concluded that the evidence was so strong in favor of Turing’s suicide that we didn’t include his mother’s speculation in our film.
 In no particular order, here is why we reached this conclusion: